 BRIAN MCLAREN ATTACKS THE SUBSTITUTIONARY ATONEMENT

-Below our friends and brothers in arms at A Little Leaven: The Museum of Idolatry presents a clip of Brian McLaren, a leading theologian in the Emergent Church the cult of the postliberal theology, from an appearance on a podcast hosted by one of his disciples named Leif Hanson.
+Below my friend and brother in arms, Chris Rosebrough of Fighting for the Faith, presents the video clip below at his A Little Leaven: The Museum of Idolatry.
+It features Brian McLaren, a leading theologian in the egregiously ecumenical Emerging Church aka Emergent Church, which is a cult of postliberalism—now morphing into Emergence Christianity—from an appearance on a podcast hosted by one of his disciples named Leif Hanson.

 Apprising Ministries encourages you to listen carefully to the words of McLaren for yourself as he deconstructs [read: attacks] the vicarious penal substitutionary atonement of Jesus Christ and the Cross as well as the doctrine of hell.
-How sad is the spiritual blindness that they cannot see that God, in His glorious Gospel of the incredible sacrifice of Christ Jesus on the Cross, demonstrated precisely what I highlighted below:
+How sad is the spiritual blindness that they cannot see that God, in His glorious Gospel of the incredible sacrifice of Christ Jesus on the Cross, demonstrated precisely what I highlighted from the transcript of the clip below:

 Brian McLaren: This is, one of the huge problems is the traditional understanding of hell.
 Because if the cross is in line with Jesus’ teaching then—I won’t say, the only, and I certainly won’t say even the primary—but a primary meaning of the cross is that the kingdom of God doesn’t come like the kingdoms of the this world, by inflicting violence and coercing people.
 But that the kingdom of God comes through suffering and willing, voluntary sacrifice, right?
 But in an ironic way, the doctrine of hell basically says, no, that that’s not really true.
 That in the end, God gets His way through coercion and violence and intimidation and domination, just like every other kingdom does.
 The cross isn’t the center then.
 The cross is almost a distraction and false advertising for God.